Ishikapriya08/ETL-Pipeline-in-AWS-Project/README.md

 ## Services we will be using
 1. Amazon S3: Amazon S3 is an object storage service that provides manufacturing scalability, data availability, security, and performance.
-2. AWS IAM: This is nothing but identity and access management which enables us to manage access to AWS services and resources securely.
+2. AWS IAM: This is identity and access management which enables us to manage access to AWS services and resources securely.
 3. QuickSight: Amazon QuickSight is a scalable, serverless, embeddable, machine learning-powered business intelligence (BI) service built for the cloud.
 4. AWS Glue: A serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.
 5. AWS Lambda: Lambda is a computing service that allows programmers to run code without creating or managing servers.